Are Hybrid Vehicles or Electric Vehicles Cheaper to Insure?

 Insurance companies may offer discounts of 5% to 10% for drivers who drive hybrid or electric vehicles.

-Ultimately, the vehicle you drive is one of dozens of different factors that go into the cost of insuring your vehicle.
+Ultimately, the vehicle you drive is one of the dozens of different factors that go into the cost of insuring your vehicle.
 Your insurance company looks at the make, model, and type of vehicle you drive.
 However, factors like your driving history are often way more important.

 Generally speaking, drivers of hybrid or electric vehicles will pay more for insurance than drivers of gas-powered vehicles.
 However, the difference is related mostly to the price and value of these vehicles.
 Furthermore, some insurance companies offer discounts to eco-friendly drivers that can balance out the higher insurance costs.